Console Setup Menu

 3 minute read

-The Console Setup menu appears at the end of the boot process.
-If the TrueNAS system has a keyboard and monitor, this Console Setup menu can be used to administer the system.
+The Console Setup menu displays at the end of the boot process.
+If the TrueNAS system has a keyboard and monitor, this menu can be used to administer the system.

-root user or another user with root permissions by typing
+root user or another user with root permissions by entering

 To disable the Console Setup menu, go to System > Advanced and unset Enable Console Menu.